gallolabs/NAS/Readme.md

 }
 ```

-No Linux ACL are set.
+No Linux ACL are changed, this is an intrusive behavior.
 Ensure your storages root directories have the good uid/guid/ACL and your configuration is logic.

-## Next steps

-- Integrate Gallolabs app to accepts various formats
-- Also by this integration emits metrics, particulary about auth
--